 To help you when you are shopping for spices to make this easy blend, we’ve included a photo of each ingredient.
 You do not need to use the same brands, but this will hopefully give you an example of each ingredient.
 We love using New Mexico chili powder (shown in the bag), which we find in the International aisle of our grocery store and Mexican markets.
 If you don’t have this, use a standard non-spicy chili powder.

-Homemade Cajun Seasoning
+How to Make Cajun Seasoning

-How to Use It
+How to Use Cajun Seasoning

-Now that you have your very own spice blend, you can use it.
+Now that you have your very own Cajun spice blend, you can use it.
 Think of it as a bold, all-purpose seasoning for meats, seafood, and veggies.
 Our DIY Cajun seasoning adds a vibrant, earthy, and smoky flavor to whatever you use it with.
 The sugar included in the blend also helps when blackening meats and fish.
 Here are some ideas for using it:

-• Dust it over salmon, then cook them seasoning side-down for blackened salmon.
+- Dust it over salmon, then cook them seasoning side-down for blackened salmon.

-Cajun Seasoning No. 4
+Our Favorite Cajun Seasoning

-• PREP
+- PREP

-• TOTAL
+- TOTAL

 You Will Need